iTwin/viewer-components-react/README.md

 ## Contributing to this Repository

 For information on how to contribute to this project, please read [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

+## Test

+Now we have branch protection rules to tree-widget and property-grid e2e tests to be run.
+Let's try to make a change that skips those tests and see if the rules don't block the PR.